 - each student borrower attending an out-of-state institution was an eligible Minnesota resident; - the student borrower was enrolled at least half-time from the date of loan application through disbursement of SELF funds; - the student was properly enrolled and making SAP as defined by the institution at the time of loan application and disbursement of SELF funds.
 The SAP determination should be based on the last review done prior to the current term.
-For institutions participating in federal financial aid programs it is required that the federal definitions for SAP which are found in the Code of Federal Regulations Title 34, Sections 668.16(e), 668.32(f) and 668.34 be utilized.
-The federal definitions are recommended to be used by institutions not participating in federal financial aid programs; - the estimated financial aid and a reasonable cost of attendance were documented for each student (the institution may use a documented, standardized cost of attendance if it wishes); and - the borrower was eligible for the loan amount recommended by the institution.
+Institutions participating in federal financial aid programs are required to use the federal definitions for SAP which are found in the Code of Federal Regulations Title 34, Sections 668.16(e), 668.32(f) and 668.34.
+The federal definitions are recommended to be used by institutions not participating in federal financial aid programs; - the estimated OFA and a reasonable COA were documented for each student (the institution may use a documented, standardized COA if it wishes); and - the borrower was eligible for the loan amount recommended by the institution.

-The institution must document how the cost of attendance was determined.
+The institution must document how the COA was determined.
 Copying the certification screen is not adequate since the screen does not document how the cost was determined.